 Once the tester is satisfied with the test result, the primary contact grants access to the test result for OVP review using a 'submit for review' operation via the portal.
-The test result is identified by the unique Test ID and becomes visible to a review group comprised of OPNFV community members.
+During this step, a new window may be appeared to ask primary contact to complete the application form online.
+Then the test result is identified by the unique Test ID and becomes visible to a review group comprised of OPNFV community members.

-When a test result is made visible to the reviewers, the program administrator will ask for volunteers from the review group using the verified@opnfv.org email and CC the primary contact email that a review request has been made.
+When a test result is made visible to the reviewers, the program administrator will ask for volunteers from the review group using the ovp-support@lfnetworking.org email and CC the primary contact email that a review request has been made.
 The program administrator will supply the Test ID and owner field (primary contact user ID) to the reviewers to identify the results.

-1.5 Step 4: OVP Review
+2.5 Step 4: OVP Review